Allulose

 Allulose Buy

-The best allulose is derived from figs and raisins.
+The best allulose comes from sugar beets.